Home

 Conclusion

 Those are the basics for setting up a webcam.
 If you are just beginning with web cameras, I suggest you start with the first option of using a service, but don't stop there.
 Spend some time researching what you have learned here.
 Look through the help areas of your webcam software.
 Then experiment with your camera and try several web cam software programs.
-That's the way I got started back in 1997, before we had Yahoo or AOL webcam software options.
-Since then I have constantly strived to advance and improve my system.
+Many are share-ware, meaning you can try them out first before you have to buy them.
+That's the way I got started back in 1997, before we had Yahoo or AOL webcam options.
+Since then I constantly strive to advance and improve my system.

 My system